FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Video Game Logic 101: Toilets are prime locations to stock up on ammo (right).

 Graphically, the PC version is also superior over its console counterparts.
 High resolutions and widescreen hacks result in a crisp, sharp image that does look quite nice to my eyes.
-Comparisons to the GTA: Vice City are warranted, and not just for the Florida-inspired vibe each game give.
+Comparisons to the GTA: Vice City are warranted, and not just for the Florida-inspired vibes each game gives off.
 Bad Boys, however, is lacking in artistry.
 Environments are blanketed in flat lighting and filled with generic assets.
-For 2004, the game does a good enough job approximating the likeness of Will Smith and Martin Lawrence, even if their mostly competent voice actors sound more like each other that the Hollywood stars they're portraying.
+For 2004, the game does a good enough job approximating the likeness of Will Smith and Martin Lawrence, even if their mostly competent voice actors sound more like each other than the Hollywood stars they're supposed to be portraying.

 If one of those grey ground circles turn orange, press Space to dive for cover (left).